Dear Members and Friends of St. John’s,

-We had an extraordinary Christmas season at St John’s, and have entered a New Year full of hope and promise for the “new thing” God is creating for our mission and ministry in the city of Columbus.
-If you missed a holiday service, you are invited to view the services online at our church website,
+We had an extraordinary and redemptive Christmas season at St. John’s, and we have entered this New Year full of hope and promise for the “new thing” God is creating for our mission and ministry in the city of Columbus.
+If you missed our Christmas Eve service, you are invited to view the service online at our church website, www.stjohnschurchcolumbus.org.